TheWizardTower/markdown-docs/grafft_co/about.md

     - Sailor

 ## Medicine and Medical Education
 Jason is a master teacher and third-generation prehospital provider who holds a Master of Acupuncture from [Northwestern Health Sciences University][nwhsu].
 Principally trained by his father (Joseph A. Grafft, prehospital), mother (Kathy Grafft, nursing), and [Wei Liu][wla] (Chinese acupuncture) with strong support from mentors Steve Collins, Chris Hafner, Yongping Jiang, Chris Nollette, and Mojca Konia.
-Thanks to these contributions, Jason has enjoyed an impactful career as a teacher and educator.
+Thanks to these contributions, Jason has enjoyed an impactful career as a teacher and educator in Health Sciences.

 [bha]: https://www.blueheronarts.com/
 [nwhsu]: https://www.nwhealth.edu/